DzikiJaszczomp/beta/content/contact.md

 tags: ""
 draft: false
 ---
 Welcome to visit our website.
 This is only a modest beginning, but the site is growing day by day.
 Welcome to a wonderful place - the Costa Tropical.
 Why is it like this?
 We will try to show you.
-It's worth being here at any time of year, every season has something special to offer.
+It’s worth being here at any time of year, every season has something special to offer.

-December is, as always, marked by Christmas, saying goodbye to the old year and welcoming the New Year.
-But December and January in Motril, Salobreña, Almuñecar is also a very good time for hiking and excursions.
-The weather is usually favourable, neither hot nor cold, just right for such activities.
+I hope our website will encourage you to visit the Costa Tropical.
+We would like to provide you with as much practical information as possible, show you interesting places and inspire you to wander.
+On our website you will already find information on the best way to travel on the Costa Tropical, even with a pet, and the necessary contacts.

+We encourage you to go hiking, offer route descriptions and ready-made, free guides to download straight from the website.

-One day trips from Costa Tropical?
-Why not!
+We also offer day trips from the Costa Tropical.
-We would like to show you another extraordinary place: the Granada Geopark with fantastic views and nature, and the nearby historic Guadix with monuments still from Roman times, and an unusual district of rock houses, inhabited.
-Or perhaps you might be interested in a balloon cruise over Geopark and Guadix.
-We wish you a merry Christmas and a happy New Year.
-{{< contact.inline >}}{{ partial "contact" . }}{{< /contact.inline >}}
+Get a taste of what the Costa Tropical tastes like.
+A section on local flavours is currently being created on our website.
+Welcome to the land of tropical fruit, wine, rum, seafood and other flavours.

+Piotr Janczarek

+email me: allpress.piotr.janczarek@gmail.com